-Often called scalloped potatoes and sometimes potatoes daphinoise, this is a simple dish that seems decadent.
-We had these potatoes recently when my family visited, and I realized that I’d never written the recipe down.
-This is so simple.
+Scalloped potatoes or potatoes daphinoise: This is a simply elegant dish.
+We had these potatoes recently when family visited, and I realized that I’d never written down the recipe.
+So, here it is for posterity.

 - 3 lbs Yukon Gold or Russet potatoes, scrubbed and sliced to ¼ inch.
 (Peel if unappealing. . . pun intended).
 Do NOT rinse the sliced potatoes.
 (Depending on the size of the potatoes, this could be about 3-4 medium sized potatoes or 2 gigantics.)